atsushieno/aap-core/README.md

 (FIXME: the app does not respect any audio format and processes in fixed size.)

-The waveform rendering is done thanks to audiowave-progressbar: https://github.com/alxrm/audiowave-progressbar
+The waveform rendering is done thanks to [waveformSeekBar](https://github.com/massoudss/waveformSeekBar).

 ## Building repo